Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for coupled cell networks

-\begin{exam} Consider the network $G$ in the middle of Figure~\ref{fig_1and2} and recall that the space $\Delta = \{ (x_1,x_2,x_3):\, x_2 = x_3\}$ is a synchrony space for that network.
+\begin{exam} Consider the network ${\mathcal{G}}$ in the middle of Figure~\ref{fig_1and2} and recall that the space $\Delta = \{ (x_1,x_2,x_3):\, x_2 = x_3\}$ is a synchrony space for that network.
 Note that $\Delta = \Delta_{\bowtie}$, where $\bowtie = \left\{ [1] =\{1\},\, [2] = \{ 2,3\}\right\}$.
-The quotient network $Q$ of $G$ determined by $\Delta$ is the network on the right of Figure~\ref{fig_1and2}. $\Diamond$ \end{exam}
+The quotient network ${\mathcal{Q}}$ of ${\mathcal{G}}$ determined by $\Delta$ is the network on the right of Figure~\ref{fig_1and2}. $\Diamond$ \end{exam}

 Stewart~\cite{S07} showed that the set of synchrony subspaces of a network together with the partial order of inclusion is a finite lattice.
 Thus the {\it join} and {\it meet} of any two synchrony subspaces $\Delta_1$ and $\Delta_2$ are well-defined in the set of synchrony subspaces.
 The join of $\Delta_1$ and $\Delta_2$ is the smallest synchrony subspace containing $\Delta_1$ and $\Delta_2$.
-Analogous, the meet of $\Delta_1$ and $\Delta_2$ is the largest synchrony subspace contained in $\Delta_1$ and $\Delta_2$ (the intersection of the two synchrony subspaces).
-Here, the {\it bottom} of the lattice, the smallest synchrony subspace or the meet of all synchrony subspaces, is the {\it full-synchronized subspace} $\Delta_0$.
-The {\it top} of the lattice, the biggest synchrony subspace, or the join of all synchrony subspaces is the {\it network phase space} $\R^n$, if $n$ is the number of the network's cells.
+Analogously, the meet of $\Delta_1$ and $\Delta_2$ is the largest synchrony subspace contained in $\Delta_1$ and $\Delta_2$ (the intersection of the two synchrony subspaces).

+For the networks with asymmetric inputs considered here, the {\it bottom} of the lattice, the smallest synchrony subspace or the meet of all synchrony subspaces, is the {\it full-synchronized subspace} $\Delta_0$.
+The {\it top} of the lattice, the biggest synchrony subspace, or the join of all synchrony subspaces, is the {\it network phase space} $\R^n$, if $n$ is the number of cells in the network.

-\begin{exam} The lattice of the synchrony spaces of the network $G$ in the middle of Figure~\ref{fig_1and2} is formed by the full-synchronized subspace $\Delta_0 = \{ (x_1,x_2,x_3):\, x_1 = x_2 = x_3\}$, $\Delta = \{ (x_1,x_2,x_3):\, x_2 = x_3\}$ and the network phase space $\R^3$. $\Diamond$ \end{exam}
+\begin{exam} The lattice of the synchrony spaces of the network ${\mathcal{G}}$ in the middle of Figure~\ref{fig_1and2} is formed by the full-synchronized subspace $\Delta_0 = \{ (x_1,x_2,x_3):\, x_1 = x_2 = x_3\}$, $\Delta = \{ (x_1,x_2,x_3):\, x_2 = x_3\}$ and the network phase space $\R^3$. $\Diamond$ \end{exam}